How to get around Japan?

 The machines for tickets have an English option as well.
 I found tricky to find out how much it costs to get from one station to another by public transport as it is a bit confusing.
 I had to google it.

-Let’s check how to be to better oriented in a Japanese public transport and what types of tickets can you purchase.
+Let’s check what types of tickets can you purchase.

 If you plan to travel a lot and use Shinkansen then it willdefinitely pay off to purchase it.
 If you just stay in Tokyo though, you probably won’t need it.
 It is required to take your passport with you for each travel.